 The degrees of nodes will not be exactly equal to their expected values because the nodes are distributed according to a Poisson point process, and so need to be averaged with the Poisson distribution.
 In addition, the nodes of the hyperedges with large sizes drawn from $f_2$ would not have small degrees.
 Hence the degree distribution of small degree nodes is

 where $\epsilon(\theta)$ is the proportion of the nodes covered by the zones of the nodes born on or after time $S(\theta)$.

-Eq.~\ref{eq2} is a mixture of some Poisson distributions with different expected values, namely the expected degree in small $k$ regain is not a constant.
-Meanwhile, the probability of adding a new neighbor for a given node is affected by the spacial locations of previous lead nodes.
-Therefore, it is also reasonable to consider that the predominant modeled collaborations are govern by certain generalization of Poisson processes.
+Eq.~\ref{eq2} is a mixture of Poisson distributions with different expected values.
+A generalized Poisson distribution can be well fitted by a mixture Poisson distribution with proper parameters.
+In fact, the probability of adding a new neighbor for a given node is affected by the space locations of previous lead nodes.
+Therefore, it is reasonable to consider that the predominant modeled collaborations are governed by certain generalization of Poisson processes.

-The calculation for the degree distribution in large $k$ region is the same as that in Reference~\cite{Xie3}, and so is briefly listed as follows:
+The calculation for the degree distribution in large $k$ region is the same as that in Reference~\citep{Xie3}, and so is briefly listed as follows:

 where $k\gg0$ is needed in the calculation.

 The hyperedges with large sizes drawn from $f_2$ can affect the tail of degree distribution.
 Ignoring the overlapping of those hyperedges (which is due to the small probability of their occurrences) and the proportion of the nodes having zones and belonging to those hyperedges (which is small when compared with that of the nodes having no zone) we obtain that the degree distribution's tail of the network generated by Rule~(a) in Step~2 is approximately a mixture power-law distribution $qP_L(k)+(1-q)(k+1)f_2(k+1)/\sum_ssf_2(s )$.